andygedwards/LQT3-SGLT2i/README.md

 Additional code for the optimizations used in model construction is available upon request.
 Please contact Andy Edwards: [andy@simula.no] for any such requests, or other queries.

+## Requirements
+The package was built with Matlab Release 2023b and runs as a standalone structure if you have an existing Matlab installation.
+The Curve Fitting Toolbox is required for basic functionality.
+For additional optimization functions the Statistics and Machine Learning Toolbox is required.

 ## Installation and Usage
-The package was built with Matlab Release 2023b and runs as a standalone structure if you have an existing Matlab installation.
 Install as a direct download or clone the repository:

 `git clone https://github.com/andygedwards/LQT3-SGLT2i.git`